christopher-besch/homepage/src/articles/16_open_source/open_source.md

 There's one more important aspect to the debate: Interoperability.
 LibreOffice Writer stores documents in the Open-Source OpenDocument format by default.
 This format is supported by dozens of text processors, including LibreOffice Writer and Word.
-Why do so many text processors fully support that file format?
-Because it is Open-Source and thus those other manufacturers can make their software understand this format.
+Because it is Open-Source, those other manufacturers know how to make their software understand this format.
 Therefore, when you've written a bunch of documents in LibreOffice Writer, you can switch to any other text processor whenever you like.
 After all, you can easily open your documents with that new software, too.<br />
 This is a different story with Word.